pfdubois/BridgeBidding/source/Planning.rst

 Opener has more at least as many diamonds as hearts (typically 5-4).

 There is one important exception.
-If responder has made a two-level bid he has shown at least 10 points, so if responder has to preference to 3♥, there is no problem -- we're already known to have around 23 points.
+If responder has made a two-level bid he has shown at least 10 points, so if responder has to preference to the , there is no problem -- we're already known to have around 23 points.
 Therefore, we do not consider a 2-level continuation a reverse.
-For example, Pass - 1♥ - 2♣ - 2♥.
-The 2♣ bid shows 10+ points.
+For example, after 1♣︎ (1♠︎) 2♥︎ (P), opener's bid of 2♠︎ is not a reverse.
+If responder doesn't like spades, he can bid 3♣︎ knowing that the 2♥︎ bid shows 10+ points, so 3♣︎ will be "safe".

 Downey and Pomer's book :title:`Standard Bidding With SAYC` has a long section on reverses with a lot of examples.